AhuraMagda/To-do-list-TS/README.md

 # To do list - Jak zacząć programować
-This is a project from a TypeScript course, that I made while learning TypeScript for the first time.
+This is a project from a TypeScript course, that I made while learning.

 ## Table of contents
 - [Overview](#overview)